Search for volunteer positions

 Patient and Family Advisors

-Patient and Family Advisors (PFAs) provide the patient and family perspective across a wide range of Dartmouth-Hitchcock (D-H) committees and projects, giving direct input on the decisions, policies and practices that affect the services our patients receive.
-Each PFA has experience as a patient, family member of, or caregiver for a patient of Dartmouth-Hitchcock.
+Patient and Family Advisors (PFAs) provide the patient and family perspective across a wide range of Dartmouth Hitchcock Medical Center committees and projects, giving direct input on the decisions, policies and practices that affect the services our patients receive.
+Each PFA has experience as a patient, family member of, or caregiver for a patient of Dartmouth Hitchcock Medical Center.

 Entertainment volunteers create a healing and welcoming environment for patients, staff, and visitors by playing the piano or instrument of their specialty for an hour in public spaces in the building.